 An overboard discharge tube leads from the top of the sump jar to a point outside the airplane.
-The outlet for this tube is designed so there is negative pressure on the tube whenever the airplane is in flight.
-This helps to insure a continuous flow of air across the top of the battery, through the sump and outside the airplane.
-The acid fumes going into the sump are neutralized by the action of the soda solution, thus preventing corrosion of the aircraft's metal skin or damage to a fabric surface.
+The outlet for this tube is so designed that there is negative pressure on the tube whenever the airplane is in flight.
+This helps to insure a continuous flow of air across the top of the battery, through the sump, and outside the airplane.
+The acid fumes going into the sump are neutralized by the action of the soda solution, thus preventing corrosion of the metal skin or damage to a fabric surface.

-INSPECTION AND SERVICE
+INSPECTION and SERVICE